itsjomon/java/README.md

-# Java Data Stractures and Algorithm
+# Java Data Stractures & Algorithm

 Welcome to my **Java Data Structures & Algorithms** progress repository!
 This repository serves as a collection of my notes, code, and problem-solving progress to aid in revision and preparation for interviews.